Skip to main content

 Topology

-This model is ideal for:
+This model suits:

-• Simpler management and uniform configuration
+• Simpler management with uniform configuration

 The unified model also simplifies load balancing and reduces operational complexity, though it may be less efficient in scenarios where some services see significantly more traffic than others.